-“Becoming the 1040 Expert.”
-The module deals with the background information and forms that go into Form 1040, Page 2.
+This module of the Professional Tax Preparer program deals with the background information and forms that go into Form 1040, Page 2.
 We also discuss all the adjustments that can be made to adjusted gross income, including credits that are allowed and different types of deductions and exemptions that can be taken against that adjusted gross income number.
+(Becoming the 1040 Expert – Table of Content)

 Even more importantly, you will be sought after for your knowledge of these adjustments as they plan for future changes in their individual and family lives.